compintell/THArrays.jl/docs/src/tensor.md

 ## Tensor on GPU

-If you installed ThArrays with CUDA support, you can move your Tensors onto GPU by calling `to`:
+If you installed THArrays with CUDA support, you can move your Tensors onto GPU by calling `to`:

 ```julia